aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

-The Construct Hub is a centralized place that helps discover and share custom-made constructs compatible with the AWS Cloud Development Kit (CDK), CDK for Kubernetes (CDK8s), or CDK for Terraform (CDK-Tf).
+The Construct Hub is a centralized place that helps discover and share custom-made constructs compatible with the AWS Cloud Development Kit (CDK), CDK for Kubernetes (CDK8s), or CDK for Terraform (CDKtf).
 It shortens the time it takes to ship cloud applications by allowing developers to discover constructs that address their infrastructure requirements, and provides a unified cross-language documentation experience to help developers integrate those